DrSasanBarak/AugmentTS/README.md

-# TAug :: Time Series Data Augmentation using Deep Generative Models
+# AugmentTS :: Time Series Data Augmentation using Deep Generative Models
 **Note!!!** The package is under development so be careful for using in production!
 ## Features
 - Time Series Data Augmentation using Deep Generative Models